 Passage-based questions on the SAT Critical Reading section can be a real challenge, so it’s helpful to know exactly what you’re getting into before the test.
-I’ve gone through the publicly available SAT tests and analyzed which types of questions show up the most frequently.
+I’ve gone through every publicly available SAT and analyzed how frequently every type of Reading question shows up on the exam.

-In this article, I’ll go over the different categories of questions, show you how frequently they each appear, and tell you what this information means for your testing strategy.
+In this article, which has been fully updated for the new SAT, I’ll go over the different categories of questions, show you how frequently they each appear, and tell you what this information means for your testing strategy.

-Before we get to distribution of questions, I’ll briefly outline each of the question types you'll see with passages on the SAT Critical Reading section so you have a better context for the numbers.
+Before we get to the distribution of questions, I’ll briefly outline each of the nine question types you'll see on the SAT Reading section so you have a better context for the numbers.

 Big Picture Questions